NaveenKaliannan/guide-to-good-software/DevOps/Jenkins.md

 # Jenkins
 ****************************************
 Jenkins is an open-source continuous integration and continuous delivery (CI/CD) automation server that helps automate various stages in the software development process.
+The Jenkins architecture is designed for distributed build environments
 It can clean up data, and to do lot of jobs.
 ****************************************